joeatbayes/IOTMeshProxy/README.md

                     1 digit PIN.
 Devices with more UI capability may use a longer PIN.

      03 - PAIR-RAND - Sent by receiver of PAIRM. on encrypted channel after sending PAIR-REQ.
 Sent once every 3 seconds until PAIR-RAND-ACK is recieved or 15 seconds have elapsed.
 Inlcudes a large RANDOM
                     # which is used in keys.h to compute a new shared key for
                     connection between these peers.
 It is this new key that is saved for future communication between these nodes.

+                    There is a small risk of two devices waking near simutaneously causing both nodes to try to send PAIR-RAND to each other.
+                    In this case the node with the numerically lowest MAC address will win and it's random number will be used.

      04 - PAIR-RAND-ACK - Sent by receiver of PAIRM to indicate the random number exchanged for the key has been received and sucessfully applied.
                     Once the PAIR-RAND-ACK is reeived both nodes switch to the new computed key.

      06 - NODE-AVAIL- Broadcast sent when node wakes up from deep sleep.

-     07 - NODE-AVAIL-ACK - used by peer to allow node to it's available message has been received and processed by a previously paired node.
+     07 - NODE-AVAIL-ACK - used by peer to allow node that sent the NODE-AVAIL to know that it's NODE-AVAIL message
+                    has been received and processed by a previously paired node.
                     Payload for this is a flag indicating whether we node sending ACK desires a secure connection.
 When set this value indicaes a node that it has already connected and exchanged keys with to establish a encrypted peering connection using the previously negotationed keys.
 This implies the need to persistently save previously negotiated connections so they can be reloaded at reboot.
+If a Node sending NODE-AVAIL does not receive ACK then it may indicate loss of time synchronization and require Resync time process to be initiated.

      08 - INVALID   - Indicates message received with payload of MSGID failed CRC.
 Payload format  ORIG-MSG-ID(X3)SUPPLIED-CHECKSUM(X3)CALCULATED-CHECKSUM(X3)
                     receiver can ignore but a high reliability system will re-transmit that message if it is still in a ring buffer.

      09 - NOTAVAIL  - Indicates messageID from INVALID command is no longer available.

      10 - UART      - Data in payload is String to be delivered to emulated stream where it can be read by client using readln.
 Since this is a serial stream emulator any data should be added to the UART Buffer.
 Response will either be UARTFULL or UARTACK.

      11 - UARTFULL  - Buffer to receive UART DATA is full sender should block on their end payload is MSGID of payload of UART not processed.

      12 - UARTACK   - Prior UART command has been processed and added to internal buffer. payload.
 Payload is message ID that has been processed. senders may ignore this but once received can be removed from ring buffer.